permguard/permguard/site/content/docs/0.1/command-line/workspace/apply.md

 ## Apply the local state

-The `permguard apply` command allows you to apply the plan to the remote repository.
+The `permguard apply` command allows you to apply the plan to the remote ledger.

 ```bash
 permguard apply